ahlfors/using-nas/README.md

 For the sake of simplicity, we have omitted some details and other helper classes.
 You can get all the code from the [awesome-fc github project](https://github.com/awesome-fc/using-nas) repo if you would like to run the code and get images from your favorite websites.

 #### Run the crawler
-Now that we have written the code, we need run it.
+Now that we have written the code, we need to run it.
 Here are the steps.
 -  We use *maven* to do dependency and build management.
 Just type the following command after you sync with the repro (assuming you have maven installed already) to create the jar file ready to upload.

 ```shell